Georgia deploys 3D printers, Guard units in testing scramble - KVIA

 “Our goal is to use every single test we’ve got every single day,” Kemp said Thursday.

 There have been signs of improvement.
 On April 20, the total number of people tested in Georgia was just over 84,300.
-By Sunday, it had more than doubled to 174,800, according to the state Department of Public Health.
+By Monday, it had swelled to more than 183,000, according to the state Department of Public Health.
 Compared with other states, Georgia now ranks in the bottom 20 for per capita testing.
 It had previously been in the bottom 10.

 Kathleen Toomey, commissioner of the Georgia Department of Public Health, said Thursday that her agency’s goal is to have administered more than 200,000 total coronavirus tests by sometime this week.